Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Edge Support 4.6 Steady edge for sitting and sleeping near the perimeter.
+Edge Support 4.4 Secure edge sitting and shared-edge sleeping

 Birch Elite Natural Mattress